At first glance, Roofstock and HomeUnion appear to have a lot of similarities.

 At a high level, Roofstock and HomeUnion are filling a similar need.
 They both enable real estate investors to easily buy properties in markets around the U.S. and earn passive income.

 When you’re ready to choose between the two, remember the key differences we outlined above and think about which is the better fit for your investment style.
 Do you want broad geographic coverage or are you okay with narrowing your search to eight cities?
 When it comes to the buying and selling process, is flexibility a priority, or do you prefer to have someone else make decisions for you?
-Would you feel more confident with the security of a 30-day money-back guarantee and guaranteed rental income?

 The single-family rental market is continuing to expand and investing is only getting easier.
 Both Roofstock and HomeUnion are viable options, so don’t get stuck in analysis paralysis.
 If you’re ready to check out what Roofstock has to offer, start browsing properties now.